Oni Gozen: Biography

 According to "Yama no Shiro Kassen no Ki"(山の城合戦之記), written in 1782 by the descendant of the Hoashi clan, Oni Gozen was a beautiful and dignified woman.
 Her height was about 175 cm, very tall for someone at that time.
-She was not only a skillful martial artist, but also a military commannder.
+She was not only a skillful martial artist, but also a military commander.
 She attacked enemy's camp like the lion hunting a flock of sheep.
 She defended the castle like the mizuchi burrowing in an abyss.
 The people of the neighboring province called her Oni Gozen, e.g. "Lady Demon", because of her bravery.

 When the army of the Shimazu clan approached Ōtomo land in 1586 during the Kyushu campaign, Oni Gozen pledged herself with a seal of blood on a written oath at the Kumano shrine to die in battle rather than commit seppuku.
 Many men and women, including the wives and daughters of retainers, also took this oath.
 Her daughter was the wife of Mori Gorōzaemon (森五郎左衛門), who was besieged in Tsunomure Castle (角埋城).
 Oni Gozen sent a letter to her daughter and ordered her not to commit suicide but fight her enemies.
 Akinao was in command of Hijū Castle (日出生城), with about 500 men, which was attacked by the Shimazu general Ijūin Tadamune (伊集院忠棟) with over 6,000 men.
 Akinao let Oni Gozen and the small garrison defend the castle and led almost all his remaining men to attack the Ijūin base in a pincer attack.
 This surprise attack put the enemy to rout and left Tadamune heavily injured.
 This battle was one of the last battles between Ōtomo and Shimazu before the main army of Toyotomi Hideyoshi came to Kyūshū to relieve Ōtomo and subdue Shimazu.